Home Banche e Finanza

 Most economists believe that the economic crisis is due to a structural excess of saving on investment.
 However, if we admit that production decisions follow the effective demand, it is easy to show that S and I are always equal.
 We suggest instead that crisis is due to the lack of demand that causes a high degree of unused capacity.
 The resulting sunk costs could be transferred to wages, further reducing demand.
 So, increasing investment, without raising wages, would worsen the effect of the crisis.

-This article’s objective is twofold: a) to argued that mergers and acquisitions among banks do not always advantage the financial system’s stability or the merging banks’ profitability (against the current storytelling that M&As are panacean); b) to highlight some widespread worst practices in valuing aggregation synergies as well as the share exchange of merging banks, showing the ample range of discretionary/manoeuvrable values in capital valuation.
+This article’s objective is twofold: a) to argue that mergers and acquisitions among banks do not always advantage the financial system’s stability or the merging banks’ profitability (against the current storytelling that M&As are panacean); b) to highlight some widespread worst practices in valuing aggregation synergies as well as the share exchange of merging banks, showing the ample range of discretionary/manoeuvrable values in capital valuation.

 An empirical analysis by Brancaccio, Fontana, Lopreite and Realfonzo shows that the ECB is not capable of controlling the nominal income trend and therefore also inflation.
 The following study is in line with the alternative argument, according to which the real task of the central bank is to regulate the rhythm of insolvencies in the economic system.